Undergraduate and Taught Masters students:

 - how to approach essay questions

-- planning your essay or dissertation
+- planning, drafting and editing your essay or dissertation

 - organising your ideas and arguments